edia-forage/forage-flask-app/README.md

             - Set GKE_ZONE
             - Change triggers based on requirement (here we trigger for evey merge/push to main branch) on>push>branches

+            **** If you want to see tested githubactoin then refer to https://github.com/msashish/forage-flask-app/actions/runs/825398825

     4) Configure SQLALCHEMY_DATABASE_URI to localhost as we use CLoud SQL Proxy side car